-Sigalit Landau is one of the most successful Israeli artists in the world.
-Her sculptures, videos, and installations have been exhibited over the years in such museums as MoMA, Museum der Moderne Rupertinum, and the Israel Museum.
+Artist Sigalit Landau is one of the most successful Israeli artists in the world.
+Her sculptures, videos, and installations have been exhibited over the years in museums such as MoMA, Museum der Moderne Rupertinum, and the Israel Museum.
 Inspired by her childhood vacations, she creates many of her works in the Dead Sea, a natural salt lake in the middle of the desert.

 Situated between Israel and Jordan, the Dead Sea is an exceptional environment.
 At 430.5 meters below sea level, it is Earth’s lowest place on land.
 This salt lake also contains over 9 times as much salt as regular ocean saltwater.
 The great amount of salt causes two phenomena: extreme buoyancy and calcification of salt.

 Landau also uses the salinity of the Dead Sea to create her sculptures.
-She sinks a variety of everyday objects in it, from clothing pieces to musical instruments to bicycles.
-After some time in the water, nature takes over the job: salt calcifies forming a thick layer which transforms the objects into sculptures.
+She sinks a variety of everyday objects in it, from clothing pieces or musical instruments to bicycles.
+After some time in the water, nature takes over the job: salt calcifies forming a thick layer that transforms the objects into sculptures.
 When Landau and her team finally pull out the objects, they look completely different and are covered in shiny white salt.
 Some of them are so heavy that a crane is needed to pull them out.

 Though much of her artwork relates to issues occurring in Israel, Landau’s unique and experimental work gained her international recognition.